+What does Coralie mean?**

 Coralie is a somewhat popular first name for females (#3519 out of 4276, Top 82%) but a unique last name for both adults and children.
 (2000 U.S. Census)

-Below is a charted analysis of the popularity of the girl name Coralie and associated names.
-Popular related forms of Coralie (#unlisted) appearing in the Top 1000 are Cora (#103 the previous year), Rosalie (#310), Coraline (#630), Corinne (#727), Rosalee, Rosalia, Coral, Rosaline, Cory, Corrine, Corine, Corene, Corrie and Cori are the popular related forms of Coralie (#unlisted).
+Cora (#103 the previous year), Rosalie (#310), Coraline (#630), Corinne (#727), Rosalee, Rosalia, Coral, Rosaline, Cory, Corrine, Corine, Corene, Corrie and Cori are the popular related forms of Coralie (#unlisted).
 These girl names reached the height of their popularity during 1890-1899 (usage of 0.3296%) and have become much less popular since (usage 0.1593%, down 51.7%).
 Cora is the clear favorite, although Rosalie appears to be gaining favor too, and versions like Corene, Corrie, Cori, Corine and Corrine becoming somewhat dated.
 Rosalie (#310), Coraline (#630) and Cora (#103) are three of the more chic names for newborns here, and there is also a rebound in birth name usage for Cora and Rosalie.
 Below is a charted analysis of the popularity of the girl name Coralie and associated names.
 (Top 1000 Baby Names Statistics, 2014)

 Coralie is alike in pronunciation to Caralee, Caralia, Caralie, Corelie and Karalie.
 Other suggested similar baby names are Carlie▼, Corlee, Corlie and Loralie.
 These names tend to be less frequently used than Coralie.